 HOPL IV: History of Programming Languages

 The History of Programming Languages conference series produces accurate historical records and descriptions of programming language design, development, and philosophy.
 It is infrequently held: the first three were in 1978, 1993, and 2007.
-It’s now time for HOPL-IV, to be collocated with PLDI 2020.
+It’s now time for HOPL IV.

 OLD!
 (12 Jun 2020) HOPL IV will be postponed Because of the COVID-19 (coronavirus) situation, SIGPLAN has determined that there will not be a physical meeting for HOPL or PLDI in June.
 HOPL IV will be postponed; PLDI 2020 will be a virtual conference.
 We are working with SIGPLAN to identify a new time and place for the physical HOPL meeting, probably in the first half of 2021.
 We will post additional information here once the details have been worked out.
 We thank everyone who has contributed so far to HOPL IV by submitting papers, reviewing and shepherding them, and preparing them for publication, and we also thank our amazing sponsors for their support.

 OLD!
 (28 Feb 2020) We are pleased to announce the List of Accepted Papers.
 These are the nineteen papers that will be presented in London in June.
 The complete conference schedule will be posted soon, and conference registration will open in mid-March.

 OLD!
 (22 Feb 2019) Now posted for the benefit of authors (as well as anyone else who cares to look) are two documents that have been used to guide the work of the HOPL IV program committee: HOPL IV Reviewing Principles (a guide for those reviewing HOPL papers, with comments on how HOPL differs from other SIGPLAN conferences) and HOPL Shepherding (a guide for program committee members serving as shepherds).